jcrd/sessiond.org/content/session-management.md

 WantedBy=graphical-session.target
 ```

+However, this is not necessary when running a window manager as described below.

 ## Running a window manager

 To use sessiond alongside a window manager, the session can be started with: